 Figure 6.1-1 depicts three (3) methods, in which ADN or ASN/MN nodes are configured using the following:

 Device Management technologies using the mc reference point defined in clause 6 of oneM2M TS-0001 [Erreur !
 Source du renvoi introuvable.].
-Using this method, the information that is used to configure the ASN/MN or ADN is described as <mgmtObj> resource types that are hosted in the IN-CSE.
+Using this method, the information that is used to configure the ASN/MN or ADN is described as <mgmtObj> or <flexContainer> resource types that are hosted in the IN-CSE.

 oneM2M Mcc and Mca reference point when M2M Service Layer operation has been established to the AE or CSE.
 Establishment of the M2M Service Layer operation includes actions such as setting up security associations and registration of the M2M entities as per oneM2M TS-0003 [Erreur !
 Source du renvoi introuvable.] and oneM2M TS-0001 [Erreur !
 Source du renvoi introuvable.].